SAP/ui5-webcomponents/README.md

 ```

 ## Configure
-UI5 Web Components have built-in internalization and globalization support.
+UI5 Web Components have built-in internationalization and globalization support.
 Language, compact/cozy switch, date/time settings and theme can be changed with parameters.

 To provide configuration settings, create a ```script``` tag having ```data-id="sap-ui-config"``` and ```type="application/json"```: